handsontable/handsontable/docs/content/guides/cell-types/checkbox-cell-type.md

 ---
 title: Checkbox cell type
 metaTitle: Checkbox cell type - JavaScript Data Grid | Handsontable
-description: Use the checkbox cell type to create interactive elements that can be checked or unchecked, having either "true" or "false" values.
+description: Create interactive elements that can be checked or unchecked, by using the checkbox cell type.
 permalink: /checkbox-cell-type
 canonicalUrl: /checkbox-cell-type
 react: